Dunkirk (2017 film): Critical response

 Robbie Collin of The Daily Telegraph gave the film five out of five, lauding it as "a work of heart-hammering intensity and grandeur".
 Peter Travers of Rolling Stone awarded it his first four-star rating of 2017 as "maybe the greatest war film ever", adding: "There's little doubt that [Nolan] has, without sentimentality or sanctimony, raised [the survival film] genre to the level of art ... with the resonant force of an enduring screen classic".
 He also called it the first major Oscar contender of the year.
 Michael Medved awarded it four out of four and called Hardy's performance "outstanding", and the action "seamless", declaring: "This is not only the best WWII movie since Saving Private Ryan, it is very simply one of the greatest war movies ever made".
 Matt Zoller Seitz of RogerEbert.com gave it a score of three and a half out of four, despite not liking the film, stating that he "loathed parts of it and found other parts repetitious or half-baked.
 But, maybe paradoxically, I admired it throughout, and have been thinking about it constantly".
 Jacques Mandelbaum of Le Monde praised the film's realism, but was disappointed that it ignores the part played by French troops.
 Kevin Maher in The Times gave it two out of five, saying: "[Dunkirk] is 106 clamorous minutes of big-screen bombast that's so concerned with its own spectacle and scale that it neglects to deliver the most crucial element—drama."
 He also suggested that Dunkirk felt like a Call of Duty video game.
 David Cox of The Guardian felt the film had historical inaccuracies, a paucity of female characters, small scale, a thinly characterised cast and lack of suspense.
 In the London Review of Books, Michael Wood compared it to the films of Luis Buñuel and commended Zimmer's soundtrack as an effective match to the film.

 In 2018, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw it ranked among the "100 Best British Films" of all time.
 The same year, The Washington Post named Dunkirk as one of the "23 best films of the 2000s".
 Rolling Stone, Total Film and Quentin Tarantino classified it as one of the best films of the 2010s.
+Filmmaker Denis Villeneuve cited it as among his favourite films of all time.
+In 2024, Looper ranked it number nine on its list of the "50 Best PG-13 Movies of All Time", writing "Leave it to Christopher Nolan to make a war movie like Dunkirk, one that can leave you on the edge of your seat without resorting to graphic violence.
+The PG-13 rating may limit the amount of blood on screen, but Nolan's filmmaking still makes this cinematic representation of an incredible historical event extra harrowing."
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 151.